Updated July 19, 2023

 - No manual installation of hardware is required as everything is virtually available on the internet once we log in.
-It consists of software applications that can be accessed by your personalized logins.
+It consists of software applications that your personalized logins can access.

-- No need of any technical specialist for updating or upgrading the software applications.
+- No need for any technical specialist to update or upgrade the software applications.
 Cloud takes care of this.

-- The billed amount for the services takes for SaaS is based mostly on a fixed monthly fee.
+- The billed amount for the services taken for SaaS is based mainly on a fixed monthly fee.
 Thus it gives a clear estimation of Software and other subscriptions taken.

 - SaaS offers security and maintenance within the cost given to software applications.

-PaaS (Known as a Platform as a service) provides hardware and software tools to develop applications over the internet.
-The PaaS cloud platform is mostly used by developers to design and develop software applications.
+PaaS (Known as a Platform as a service) provides hardware and software tools to develop applications over the Internet.
+Developers mostly use the PaaS cloud platform to design and develop software applications.

 Features of PaaS

-- PaaS provides a Web-based User interface that can accessible by multiple users.
+- PaaS provides a Web-based User interface that multiple users can access.

 - It is quite flexible, scalable, and portable.

-- PaaS is quite secure as it provides the security of data, back up and recovery of lost data.
+- PaaS is quite secure as it provides data security, backup, and recovery of lost data.

 - IaaS (Known as Infrastructure as a Service) uses the model of “pay per use” or “pay as you go” for storage, networking, and virtualization.
-The delivery of IaaS services is over the internet and users only pay for the services that are taken.
-In the IaaS model, users utilize the resources such as software, hardware, and storage space from third-party service providers and they also host user applications with maintenance.
+IaaS services are delivered over the Internet, and users only pay for the services that are taken.
+In the IaaS model, users utilize the resources such as software, hardware, and storage space from third-party service providers, and they also host user applications with maintenance.
 Here the consumer or user saves time and money.

 Features of IaaS